-dnstap The "dnstap" DNS traffic capture system.
+The "dnstap" DNS traffic capture system. dnstap

 Log queries that have been forced to use plain DNS due to timeouts.
 This is often due to the remote servers not being RFC 1034 compliant (not always returning FORMERR or similar to EDNS queries and other extensions to the DNS when they are not understood).
 In other words, this is targeted at servers that fail to respond to DNS queries that they don't understand.
 Note: the log message can also be due to packet loss.
-Before reporting servers for non-RFC 1034 compliance they should be restored to determine the nature of the they should be re-tested to determine the nature of the non-compliance.
+Before reporting servers for non-RFC 1034 compliance they should be re-tested to determine the nature of the non-compliance.
 This testing should prevent or reduce the number of false-positive reports.